kruegerrobotics/lan-monitor/README.md

 #### WARNINGS for debian package

 It automatically starts a webserver on port 8080.
 In case another application is using this port it will fail starting or prevents the other application from start.
-The port can be configured either in the config file */etc/lan-monitor.conf* or using the commandline option.
+The port can be configured either in the config file.
+By default the config file will be /etc/lan-monitor.json.

-##### Not everything is automatic or configurable by the web interface (yet)

-The ip range or adresses that are planned to scan are either set in the config file  */etc/lan-monitor.conf* or command line option.

 #### Installation procedure